FrozenAssassine/TextControlBox-UWP/README.md

 ## Reason why I built it
 UWP has a default Textbox and a RichTextBox.
 Both of them are very slow in rendering multiple thousand lines.
 The selection works also very slow.
 So I decided to create my own version of a Textbox.

+## Info:
+The textbox is mostly done, but there are still some bugs where I'm working on.

 ## Features:
 - Viewing files with a million lines or more without performance issues
 - Syntaxhighlighting
 - Outstanding performance because it only renders the lines that are needed to display
 - Linenumbering
 - Linehighlighter
-- C# class to create custom syntaxhighlighting using Regex patterns
+- Json to create custom syntaxhighlighting
+- Highly cusomizable

 ## Problems:
 - Multiple longer lines with 5000 characters and more are currently slowing down the rendering
 - Because all the lines are stored in a List the ram usage with a million lines or more is pretty high.
 - Current text limit is 100 million characters
 - Currently there is no textwrapping
-- There are still some issues with undo/redo

 ## Usage: